LBHackney-IT/mtfh-frontend-property/README.md

 -   You can run the unit tests by running `yarn test`.

+API is mocked for tests via [msw](https://github.com/mswjs/msw) and our @hackney/mtfh-test-utils You can see an example on test-utils.tsx

 ### Resources

 -   [Hackney Design System](https://design-system.hackney.gov.uk/)
 -   [Single SPA Framework](https://single-spa.js.org/)

+### Working with dependencies

+The app has a dependency on the [Common](https://github.com/LBHackney-IT/mtfh-frontend-common.git) microfronted.

+In case you need to work on other MFEs at the same time, the preferred tool is [yalc](https://github.com/wclr/yalc)